waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Current State:** The puzzle has been reset by leaving and re-entering the map.
 - **Analysis:** The `boulder_puzzle_solver` tool has confirmed that only the boulder starting at (6, 16) has a valid, player-achievable path to the switch at (18, 14).
 - **Hypothesis:** Solving the (6, 16) boulder puzzle will clear the barrier at (10, 13) and open the path to the ladder at (2, 2).
 - **Attempt 1 (Boulder at 6, 16):** My solver confirms this is the correct boulder.
 The plan is to push it down, then right, to navigate it towards the switch at (18, 14).
-First step is moving to (6, 15) to push it down.
+  - Step 1: Pushed boulder from (6, 16) down to (6, 17).
+Success.